peterxu1212/usloteorc/README.md

 # usloteorc
-for paper "Utilizing Spatial Locality to Optimize Temporal Efficiency in OLSR Route Calculations" Published in: 2013 IEEE 9th International Conference on Mobile Ad-hoc and Sensor Networks
+for my paper "Utilizing Spatial Locality to Optimize Temporal Efficiency in OLSR Route Calculations" Published in: 2013 IEEE 9th International Conference on Mobile Ad-hoc and Sensor Networks

 find the detail of the paper in https://ieeexplore.ieee.org/document/6726324